 Google Account Manager → Google Services Framework → Google Play Services → Google Play Store

-- Each time you’ll click on these APK files, it will prompt you to confirm the installation.
+Step 3.
+Each time you’ll click on these APK files, it will prompt you to confirm the installation.
 Click on the Install button each time an APK is being installed.
-And do take care of the sequence you’re installing the APKs in, this is crucial to properly install Google Play on Fire tablet.
+And do take care of the sequence you’re installing the APKs in, this is crucial to properly install Google Play on Kindle Fire.

 Now you are all set to find and install apps from the Google Play Store just like an Android tablet.